 Even though the scratch space is stored redundantly on a mirrored RAID system, and we try to offer best efforts to maintain proper operation, ISG.EE cannot be hold liable for any data losses on the system mentioned above.
 This includes, without claim of completeness, data loss due to technical reasons, accidental removal and the intentional automatic cleanup (removal) of data that has been unused for a longer period of time.

-As there are no limitations set on the Network Scratch, a single user may actually allocate all of the available filespace.
+As there are no limitations set on the net-scratch, a single user may actually allocate all of the available filespace.
 Please make sure you keep a reasonable amount of free space for other users and remove data you no longer need.
 ISG.EE reserves the right to remind users causing exhaustive filespace usage of their duty to keep some free space for other users.

 - When your user account is removed, the Network Scratch directory will be removed as well, but the latter will not be archived.